SEEICE/Ice-Dynamics/README.md

-# AE-427-Preliminary-Design
+# Ice-Dynamics
-I'm going to post here my matlab files for the project of the ice delivery for the SEE collaboration.
+I'm going to post here my matlab files for the dynamics of the project